I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-getnodemetadata.md

 <p>If the <i>hAdapter</i> and <i>pGetNodeMetadata</i> parameters are valid, and <i>NodeOrdinal</i> has a value in the range of 0 to (number of nodes - 1), all calls to this function must be successful.</p>

 ## -remarks
 <p>For more information on how to implement this function, see <a href="https://msdn.microsoft.com/822FEB3E-A39D-4B33-BD9D-F3166EF99AF8">Enumerating GPU engine capabilities</a>.</p>

-<p>For more information on how to implement this function, see <a href="https://msdn.microsoft.com/822FEB3E-A39D-4B33-BD9D-F3166EF99AF8">Enumerating GPU engine capabilities</a>.</p>

 ## -requirements